 “You can’t sit around for someone to give you a role.”

 Troian’s dad taught her this lesson, and I think it resonates whether you’re an aspiring actress or just anyone with a dream.
 You can’t wait around for things to be handed to you in life – you’ve gotta make it happen.
 You never know when or where the next role will come along, and oftentimes, there are just so many factors involved to even get to that point (namely, a lotta luck).
 Similarly, in blogging, you never know where the next collaboration or opportunity will come along.
 And in life in general, you don’t know when the next killer job opp will pop up in your career, or where or when you’ll meet the love of your life.
 BUT, you can definitely up your chances by being proactive.
 Do whatever you can do at this time in this moment to make your own dreams comes true.
 Your dreams are yours – no one else’s.
 So stop expecting someone else to make your dream come true.
 Someone else has their own dream.
 Own yours.

-After the conference, we went out for a dinner double-date with Rachel + her hubby.
+After the conference, we went out for a dinner double-date with my friend Rachel + her hubby.
 Delish + oh so good.

 Moving onto Day 2.